Update 24 September, 2021: The DAI’s COVID-19 protocol

 *The DAI is committed to accommodate individual students and tutors who are unable to join a DAI Week in-the-flesh due to above mentioned Covid-19 conditions, or due to specific Covid-19 quarantaine regulations and related travel restrictions, by providing and supporting online connectivity throughout the DAI Week.

 *DAI is committed to provide safe spaces for our DAI Week gatherings and to facilitate communal study, meals, accommodation and conviviality at locations where the protocol can be practiced.

 *During, as well as in between DAI Weeks Jacq van der Spek will be available to share any concerns relating to your health.
 She will also be the one to provide you with practical information in regard to the medical situation and facilities at all of our destinations.
 Within the team we have formed a CARE TEAM; its task is to look into urgent problems and difficulties, caused by or amplified by the Covid-19 crisis.

 *If you start feeling ill while already present during a DAI Week on location you are required to self-isolate and to immediately inform Jacq (or the person who replaces her).
 The DAI team, together with you, will decide about the neccessary next steps and will assist you with any formal proceedings.
 It goes without words that all students and faculty present on location will be supporting you to make the best out of this unfortunate condition.

 *If a DAI Week is organised outside of the Netherlands we will duly inform you about the quarantaine-regulations that are in place in our host country.
-In case of a (renewed) lockdown in the country where the next upcoming DAI Week is scheduled, all parts of the program that can be shared online will be brought online, any remaining acts and activities will be postponed or replaced by other formats.

 Please come back regularly to this page - it will be updated whenever relevant